mstksg/inCode/copy/entries/monad-plus-1.md

     in this value")  So while this is sort of redundant, the reason for this will be clear in a later article.
 Also, it's nice to just sort of see a nice "Step 0"
 2. The failure.
-Remember, `empty` means "fail here automatically", which, in a Maybe object, means `Nothing`.
+Remember, `mzero` means "fail here automatically", which, in a Maybe object, means `Nothing`.
 3. Now from here on, nothing else even matters...the entire block is a failure!